humdrum-tools/humdrum-documentation/guide/ch37/index.md

 before the financial and legal issues are satisfactorily addressed.

-In some cases, you will be translating from one electronic format to another \-- such as from MIDI to [`**kern`](/rep/kern).
+In some cases, you will be translating from one electronic format to another &mdash; such as from MIDI to [`**kern`](/rep/kern).
 Once again, be conscious of any copyright issues that are raised.
 Few experiences are more discouraging than discovering that your work cannot be distributed